 Choose More Accessible Routes

 Hiking in Huahine offers much easier routes along the roads.
 You can also add to your trip by discovering unusual sites, while contemplating the mountains and the lagoon.
-One of the most popular routes takes you from Lake Fauna Nui to the deserted beaches of a former resort.
+One of the most popular routes takes you from Lake Fauna Nui to an old hotel complex and one of the most beautiful beaches in Huahine.

 First, you can admire the fish pens near the channel leading to the lagoon.
 On the way, the rich Maeva and Manunu marae will remind you of the history and traditions of Polynesia.
 Also consider taking a break at the Tifaifai Café, one of the Hotels in Huahine.
 A beautiful spot will allow you to swim and snorkel.
 The most daring can then swim to the motu Mahare, just in front.